panda3d/panda3d-docs/programming/physics/ode/index.rst

 limited built-in physics system might not always be enough to suit more complex needs.

-From Panda3D version 1.5.3, ODE support is included in the downloadable binaries.
-Before that version, you would have to download the source packages and include ODE yourself.

 This section will explain how to use this ODE system with Panda3D.

 Table of Contents